 In summary, language should be about communicating and connecting.
 Since we live in the United States, we are lucky that we don’t have to worry about Chinese exams or homework.
 But because Chinese is not “necessary” for daily functioning, I believe that it’s important to create positive memories with your child.
 Find something that you and your child love to do, be it reading, art, music, or sports, and try to be consistent about doing it together in Chinese.
 Don’t feel bad if you need to take a break as we have had to for Korean, and be open to adjusting your strategy should the need arise.
 Pray when you feel overwhelmed, have faith, and never hesitate to ask God for help!

 As always, please let me know if you have any questions, and I’ll try my best to answer them!
-Please leave a note in the comments or email me.
-Or better yet, join a Facebook support group (listed at end of post) where many other parents are figuring out the same challenges.
+You’re welcome to leave a note in the comments or email me.
+In addition, you can join a Facebook support group (listed at end of post) where many other parents are figuring out the same challenges – we can do this together!!!

 More advice about how to teach kids Chinese